transmute-industries/sidetree.js/packages/dashboard/README.md

 If you are going to use this configuration, you will need to use all of the environment variables found in the `.env.testnet.example` file.

-So before doing anything you will need to copy the contents of `.env.example` to a new `.env.testnet` file at the root of the `packages/dashboard` directory.
+So before doing anything you will need to copy the contents of `.env.example:sidetree.testnet.example` to a new `.env.example:sidetree.testnet` file at the root of the `packages/dashboard` directory.

 You will then need to update the `package.json` scripts to pass this environment file instead of what is currently being passed.